williamnamamnath/MHQ-app/README.md

 ## What is this project about?

 MHQ, also known as Memo Headquaters, is an app that allows users to write notes and categorize them neatly.
-The priority of this project was to create an app that is simple to use, but and easy to manipulate them.
+The main goal of this project was to create an app that is simple to use and also easy to manipulate.
 This project is inspired by [Web Dev Simplified's tutorial](https://www.youtube.com/watch?v=j898RGRw0b4).

 ![Temporary Home Page](https://github.com/user-attachments/assets/680cc293-a86b-4c38-a2c0-b3326fddc3f7)